 You can register your home or mobile phone number for free.
 As you’ve successfully registered such a service, telemarketing calls won’t arrive at your landline or smartphones.
 However, the Do Not Call has a limitation that other types of organizations may still call you like charities, political groups, debt collectors and surveys.

 Use Calls Blocking Tools Provided by Phone Service Provider

-The leading phone service providers, like Verizon and AT＆T, provide call blocking service to their users and some of them are even free to use.
-Contact with your phone service provider to find it out to use to block spam calls.
+The leading phone service providers, like Verizon and AT＆T, provide call blocking services to their users and some of them are even free to use.
+Contact your phone service provider to find it out to use to block spam calls.

 Use a Call Blocker App